livingcomputermuseum/Darkstar/README.md

 - Memory Size (KW):  Configures the amount of memory installed in the system, From 128KW to 1024KW in 128KW increments.
 This defaults to 768KW.
     Changes made here will not take effect until the system is reset.
-Note that memory sizes over 768KW (1.5MB) never officially existed on real Star hardware and may cause issues with some software that isn't prepared for it.
-In particular, Interlisp-D releases later than Harmony will crash after startup.

 - Host ID (MAC Address):  Configures the Star's Ethernet MAC Address (also used as the system's Host ID for licensing.)
 If you have multiple instances of